Videos and podcasts

 I want to go back to how this issue really first landed on your plate.

 Michael Dorman: As you might expect, ASIC monitors a wide range of data to point us towards potential issues that might require our attention.
-In this case, towards the middle of last year increasingly, a range of data sources, such as calls to the National Debt Helpline, hits to our Moneysmart web pages and data from the big banks were showing that increasing numbers of consumers were finding it tough and experiencing financial difficulty.
+In this case, towards the middle of last year, increasingly a range of data sources, such as calls to the National Debt Helpline, hits to our Moneysmart web pages and data from the big banks were showing that increasing numbers of consumers were finding it tough and experiencing financial difficulty.

-We were starting to hear about issues from customer advocates, including from the Consumer Action Law Center, and we were starting to see small increases in complaints to AFCA, the Australian Financial Complaints Authority.
+We were starting to hear about issues from customer advocates, including from the Consumer Action Law Centre, and we were starting to see small increases in complaints to AFCA, the Australian Financial Complaints Authority.

-Siobhan Moran-McFarlane: Was there a moment or was it more of a slow burn when you realized all of the evidence you were gathering pointed to a systemic problem, and not just a handful of customers being let down?
+Siobhan Moran-McFarlane: Was there a moment or was it more of a slow burn when you realised all of the evidence you were gathering pointed to a systemic problem, and not just a handful of customers being let down?

-Michael Dorman: What I think first started to point us to the fact that there were issues, that was when we first received and analyzed data from lenders.
+Michael Dorman: What I think first started to point us to the fact that there were issues, that was when we first received and analysed data from lenders.
 We found through that, for example, that more than 1 in 3 customers were dropping out of the hardship application process.

-Then we started to look at policies and procedures of lenders, and what we were saying is that in many cases, they were just making it too difficult for customers to request and go through that assessment process.
+Then we started to look at policies and procedures of lenders, and what we were seeing is that in many cases, they were just making it too difficult for customers to request and go through that assessment process.

 Then we got to the case studies, and I think our concern really ramped up here when we started looking at the internal records, the communications of customers, and in particular started listening to call recordings.
 Through this review, it became very clear that too often lenders were putting a focus on process over people.